 Some people will swear by using one or the other but I like to take a hybrid approach.
 I use a planner to set goals and intentions for the week and month.
 There’s just something nice about writing out my goals by hand and also writing down my main focus for the day.

-I use digital calendar systems and task managers to help me manage more specific daily tasks and meetings.
+I use digital calendar systems and task managers to help me manage more specific daily tasks, meetings and recurring events.
 While some people get distracted by digital reminders, I heavily depend on them because I’ve forgotten about too many important meetings and deadlines in the past.